writethedocs/www/docs/blog/introducing-weps.rst

 over 50 international meetups, and `many other projects`_.

-We have often followed the open-source philosophy in our community practices, keeping a loose governance model and mostly letting the work speak for itself.
+We have often followed the open source philosophy in our community practices, keeping a loose governance model and mostly letting the work speak for itself.
 However,
 we've been experiencing a number of growing pains with this approach.